varun-nair2214/Project_Phase2/README.md

 9) SignUp: A signup page for students using the website for the first time.
 10) Profile: Students get to update their own profiles for individuality.
 11) Home: The home page is the cluster of all the aforementioned features.
 It shows the progress of the student in their academic journey.
+12) Progress: Students can check how many tasks they have got to do.
+It is updated according to the increase in and decrease in tasks.

 Team members and theri roles:
 1) Mehrin S = Create Login ,SignUp and Quiz page.